Die Wächter: Plot summary

 England of the 21st century is divided into two regions.
 One is the frantic and advanced Konurba, the other is the region in which humans live under pre-WWI conditions.
 The people of the two regions do not know each other because a fence marks the border of both sides.
-That is why both sides' population is suspicious of each other.
-Rob Randall, a boy from Konurba, lives together with father ever since his mother died.
+That is why both sides'population is suspicious of each other.
+Rob Randall, a boy from Konurba, lives together with his father ever since his mother died.
 After his father died in an accident, the boy is sent to a public boarding school.
 But because of dominantly brutal customs Rob runs away from the boarding school.
-He decides flee to the region his mother grew up in.
-After arriving there Rob meets the son of country aristocrats, Mike Gifford who agrees to hide Rob in a cave.
-When Mike's mother finds the Rob she decides after initial hesitation to offer Rob to live with the family as an allegedly "nephew from Nepal".
+He decides to flee to the region his mother grew up in.
+After arriving there; Rob meets the son of country aristocrats, Mike Gifford, who agrees to hide Rob in a cave.
+When Mike's mother finds Rob, she decides after initial hesitation to offer him to live with the family as an allegedly "nephew from Nepal".
 The boy is fast to settle into the life of country aristocrats and attends school together with Mike starting in September.
 There they get to know Daniel Penfold, an upperclassman who criticises social order.
 Whilst Mike is starting to develop an interest in Penfold's ideas, Rob confronts these ideas sceptically.